 3) is immunized by his sense of entitlement against the complaints of other people.”

-A closed system by contrast insists that all that is of real importance, or all that human beings really need to know, has already been revealed and what the existing generation needs to do is accept its authority and learn to live by its lights.
-Thought that retains intellectual integrity does not allow for such closed systems, ones in which circular logic seemingly succeeds in containing the one truth for all people in all times under all circumstances, like some sort of ideational perpetual motion machine.
+A closed system by contrast insists that all that is of real importance, or all that human beings really need to know, has already been perfectly understood and what the existing generation needs to do is accept its totalitarian authority and learn to live by its lights.
+Loyalty is more important than honesty.
+Thought that retains intellectual integrity does not allow for such closed systems, ones in which circular logic seemingly succeeds in containing the one truth for all people in all times under all circumstances and perfectly understood, like some sort of ideational perpetual motion machine.
 We insist intellectual integrity does not allow for closed systems not because we free thinking heretics are cussed.
 It is because a closed system necessarily depends on claims that cannot be falsified and thought stopping circular logic and in these things we recognize ways by which the human mind can be mislead, deceived and controlled.
 Karl Popper taught well the distinctions between open and closed systems of thought and their social and political implications in The Open Society and Its Enemies.
 It was also his work that first clearly teaches us how and why we need to ask if claims are falsifiable.
 But wait, there’s more.
 Closed systems suffer from another inherent weakness, for as Douglas Hofstadter was at pains to point out in his masterpiece Gödel, Escher, Bach: The Eternal Braid, it is a characteristic limit in conceptuality itself that any system complex enough to be interesting that is capable of proving some things true, cannot itself be proven true by any conceivable means from within that same system.
 Gödel’s Theorem is a coffin nail on all such fevered, Faustian dreams.

 Only one of these believers in magic, as far as I can tell, carries the balm of compassion wisely.